AklimaRimi/Learning_MySQL/README.md

 ## VIEWS

 Suppose, we have 10 tables, and whenever we work on something in SQL, we have to `JOIN` the 10 tables again and again.
 As we know, this needs a huge line of code to join them.
-SO what we are going to do write the long code again and again or do something to solve the issue?
+So what we are going to do write the long code again and again or do something to solve the issue?
 In that case, There is a keyword, we are going to use `VIWES`.
 It creates a virtual table and stores it in a database for further use.

+Why we are going to use `VIEWS`:
+  - Saves time
+  - Stops redundancy
+  - easy to use
+  - Memory efficient

 for example: